Deficiency Judgments: Will You Still Owe Money After the Foreclosure?

 But a deficiency judgment is an unsecured debt, like credit card debt.
 So, you might be able to discharge the debt in bankruptcy.
 And many states put restrictions on wage garnishments.

 Because unsecured debt is often difficult for lenders to collect, lenders frequently sell deficiency judgments to third-party debt collectors at discounted prices.
-If the lender sells the deficiency judgment to a debt collector, attempts to collect the debt are usually subject to restrictions under the Fair Debt Collection Practices Act and state debt collection laws.
+If the lender sells the deficiency judgment to a debt collector, any attempts to collect the debt are usually subject to restrictions under the Fair Debt Collection Practices Act and state debt collection laws.

 What If the Property Sells for More Than the Borrower Owes?